sebinsua/express-keenio/README.md

 }
 ```

 *NOTE: `blacklistProperties` takes a property name that can be found anywhere inside an object.
-This means that 'passwordHash' would delete properties like intention.query.passwordHash and reaction.passwordHash.
-It does not allow you to specify exact properties at a particular depth like `whitelistProperties.query`, `whitelistProperties.body` and `whitelistProperties.reaction` allow.*
+This means that 'passwordHash' would delete properties like `intention.query.passwordHash` and `reaction.passwordHash`.
+It does not allow you to specify exact properties at a particular depth like `whitelistProperties.query`, `whitelistProperties.body` and `whitelistProperties.reaction` each allow.*

 ### Route Configuration

-If you are not using the decorator-style version of the middleware, and would like either more control over which event collections exist or the ability to disable specific event collections you may configure the middleware.
+If you are not using the decorator-style version of the middleware, and would like either (a) more control over which event collections exist or (b) the ability to disable specific event collections you may configure the routes upfront.

 *You must pick either 'routes' or 'excludeRoutes' but not both.*